paulkernfeld/global-data-in-rust/README.md

 - `'static` lifetime
 - Allows mutable data
-- Creating data at runtime
+- Creating data at run-time
-- Creating a data structure that requires heap allocation
+- You can create data structures that requires heap allocation
-- Transforming the data on creation with a runtime function (not a const fn)
+- You can transform the data on creation with a run-time function (not a const fn)
 - Can work w/o `std` using `spin_no_std`

 Disadvantages:

-- Any type in them needs to fulfill the Sync trait.
+- Any type in them needs to fulfill the `Sync` trait.
 So, if you want have mutable data, you probably need to use like a `Mutex` or `RwLock`.
 Beware deadlocks and confusing code?
 - If the type has a destructor, then it will not run when the process exits.
 So you probably wouldn't want to do this with anything that has complicated resources that need to be cleaned up.
 Maybe temporary files, lock files or PID files?

 The following example is stolen from the [`lazy_static` docs](https://docs.rs/lazy_static/1.4.0/lazy_static/).
-It shows:
+It shows creating a heap-allocating data structure and using a function to transform the data:

 ```rust
 #[macro_use]